Kindness

 What is The Lovely Letter Exchange and how to get involved

-Mar 21What’s better than receiving something lovely in the post?!
-Back by popular demand, we’re thrilled to announce The Lovely Letter Exchange is returning for a third time!
-Many of you said this was your favourite thing we did for the last two years, so we are pleased to bring it back for another edition and spread some joy and kindness in the mail.
+Mar 11What’s better than receiving something lovely in the post?!
+Back by popular demand, we’re thrilled to announce The Lovely Letter Exchange is returning for a fourth time!
+Many of you said this was your favourite thing we did for the last three years, so we are pleased to bring it back for another edition and spread some joy and kindness in the mail.

 What exactly is The Lovely Letter Exchange?